 Most organized trips offer a variety of snacks for hiking.
 Fruit is your best alternative as it's high in fiber and calories, and dried fruit can save you some packing room.
 If you're bringing energy bars be sure they are high in carbs, like Bear Valley Pemmican bars or Clif Bars.

 Q. Do you recommend any type of water bottle to keep liquid in while hiking?

 Wide mouth water bottle are great, and if you're camping you can fill it up with hot water at night to warm your sleeping bag.
-Camelbaks or other bladder hydration systems are also a good option, however we suggest you still bring a water bottle even if you have your Camelbak.
+Camelbaks or other bladder hydration systems are also a good option, however we suggest you still bring a water bottle even if you have a hydration pack.
 Bottles are especially useful while in camp when you probably won't be wearing your pack.